yext/answers-search-ui/README.md

   container: '.map-container',
   // Required.
 Supported map providers include: `google` or `mapBox`, not case-sensitive
   mapProvider: 'mapBox',
-  // The API Key used for interacting with the map provider; required (except for Google Maps if provided `clientId`)
+  // Required*.
+The API Key used for interacting with the map provider; (*except for Google Maps if provided `clientId`)
   apiKey: '',
   // Optional, can be used for Google Maps in place of the API key
   clientId: '',